MelindaN14/Capstone1/README.md

 # Capstone1
 E-Commerce Website
-Making a cloned version on Amazon website
+Making a cloned version of  Amazon website